Description

 When water is heated to its boiling point or higher than that, the water changes its aggregate form from liquid to gaseous.
 It is then existing as water vapor (steam).
 If this steam is introduced into any kind of reaction chamber or instrument, it is called water vapor application.

-In contrast, every gas can transport and contain a certain amount of water at a given temperature.
+In contrast, every gas can transport and contain a certain amount of (liquid) water at any given temperature.
 This is called humidity.
 Considering air as an example, there is always an amount of water contained in the air, even below the boiling point of water, which is defined as grade of humidity or relative humidity.

 Humidity measurements